CSE587A-permanent-org/assignment_name/README.md

 ## Assumptions regarding package structure and filenames

-Currently, the assumption is that there will be a directory with the name of the assignment, eg `new_assignment`, with at least the following two files: `assignment.py` and `test_assignment.py`.
+Currently, the assumption is that there will be a directory with the name of the assignment, eg `assignment_name`, with at least the following two files: `assignment.py` and `test_assignment.py`.
 Not all source code must be in `assignment.py`, for instance you can put source code in other files.
 However, it is important, if you are using the autograder without